-When a person doesn’t breathe enough during night to blow off carbon dioxide or take in the oxygen they need, this is called Sleep-hypoventilation syndrome.
-Hypoventilation means to breathe less than is necessary to keep the levels of oxygen and carbon dioxide in the blood normal.
+When a person doesn’t breathe enough during the night to blow off carbon dioxide or take in the oxygen they need, this is called sleep-hypoventilation syndrome.
+Hypoventilation means to breathe less than is necessary to keep the levels of oxygen and carbon dioxide in the blood at a normal level.
 Sleep hypoventilation is often linked to obesity, but genetic causes exist.

 What is mixed or complex sleep apnea?

 In mixed or complex sleep apnea, a person has a blend of both central and obstructive sleep apnea.
 Each episode usually begins when your brain forgets to tell your muscles that you need to breathe (central sleep apnea).
 Then your body tries to breathe, but the airway is blocked (obstructive sleep apnea).